EMV (Europay, MasterCard, and Visa) is here!

 The EMV initiative expressed as Chip and PIN has been widely adopted elsewhere in the world, and this has driven credit card fraud down to admirably low levels. – France, for example, claims an 80% reduction.
 Because the chip embedded in a smartcard generates a unique, single-use code for every transaction, hacking to acquire card data is futile.
 The technology’s proven success at reducing fraud is driving this deadline.

-Although meeting the October, 2016 deadline for Chip and PIN deployment will be challenging, it’s doable.
+Although meeting Visa’s October 2017 deadline for Chip and PIN deployment will be challenging, it’s doable.
 Perhaps the most important piece of advice is, don’t wait, start your transition now.
 The nearer the deadline comes, the greater the pressure on you and your staff.
 Don’t run the risk of delays caused by forces outside your control such as device manufacturers’ equipment inventory or delivery schedules, software compatibility, or outside consultants’ availability.
 Call us today at 888.642.2274 for a free evaluation of your EMV readiness!